autodesk-platform-services/aps-aecdm-tutorial/Explorer and First Queries/index.md

 ```

 The next query requires a project id, and AEC Data Model API works with its own unique value for the project id.
 That's why it exposes the usual project id inside the `alternativeRepresentations` field.
 We are not going to use the alternative representation for the projects in this tutorial but is always good to know how to retrieve it.
-You'll need it if you want to connect with ACC or Data Management APIs, for instance.
+You'll need it if you want to connect with ACC APIs or Data Management APIs, for instance.

 ### Step 3 - Listing Designs